atgeo/bid-calculation-tool-be/README.md

 Request Body:

-- vehiclePrice (float): The price of the vehicle.
+- vehiclePrice (number): The price of the vehicle.
 - vehicleType (string): The type of vehicle.

 Response: The endpoint returns a JSON object containing the calculated fees: